-Antelope Point Marina (4) is just outside of Page off Highway 98, Navajo Route 22B, on the Antelope Point Turnoff.
-The marina has boat rentals, boat tours, a floating restaurant and lounge, general store, snack bar, laundry and showers, valet launch and retrieval services, repair services, boat transport services, dry storage, a day use area, dump station, wet slip rentals and fuel. • (928) 645-5900 • antelopepointlakepowell.com

-Dangling Rope Marina (5) is about seven miles southwest of the entrance to the canyon leading to Rainbow Bridge.
-During summer, rangers at Rainbow Bridge patrol the area and provide visitor information.
-Fuel, ice, food, ice cream, souvenirs, boat pump-out facilities and drinking water are available.
-Dangling Rope is accessible only by boat and is open March through November. •
+Antelope Point Marina is just outside of Page off Highway 98, Navajo Route 22B, on the Antelope Point Turnoff.
+The marina has boat rentals, boat tours, a floating restaurant and lounge, general store, snack bar, valet launch and retrieval services, repair services, boat transport services, dry storage, a day use area, dump station, wet slip rentals, and fuel.
+Note: The Antelope Public Launch Ramp is closed to motorized vessels and services are not available at its Business Ramp.
+Boat tours are currently not on offer. • (928) 645-5900 • antelopepointlakepowell.com.
+Dagling Rope Marina is about seven miles southwest of the entrance to the canyon leading to Rainbow Bridge.
+Fuel is no longer available at Dangling Rope; boaters should take this into account.
+Note: Dangling Rope will be closed throughout 2022 because of low water levels. • (928) 691-0206 • lakepowell.com Hite Marina, on the northern tip of Lake Powell, has temporarily suspended operation of its marina services due to the low lake level and while it awaits the selection of a new concessioner.
+Motorists driving the 126-mile stretch of Utah State Highway 95 between Hanksville and Blanding, Utah will need sufficient fuel for their travel and recreational needs.
+Fuel service is no longer available and most visitor services have been halted as of April 2022.
+Public restrooms, drinking water, and a dump station are still available. • ticaboo.com • (435) 233-6822.

-(928) 691-0206 • lakepowell.com

-Hite Marina (not shown), on the northern tip of Lake Powell, has suspended operation of its marina-based facilities due to the low lake level, but land-based facilities are open April through November.
-These include pay-at-the-pump gas, a small store with limited hours and RV camping spaces.
-The area's new concessioner Hite Outpost has begun providing additional services, including lodging, kayak rental, and guided fishing. • ticaboo.com • (435) 233-6822.

-crafts.
+GETTING AROUND LAKE POWELL Shuttle Service: Lake Powell Resort, Antelope Point Marina, Bullfrog and Halls Crossing all provide courtesy shuttle service for guests during peak season.
+Please call (435) 893-4747 or visit udot.utah.gov for more information.
+STORES & SUPPLIES Merchandise for sale in gift shops, marina stores and sporting goods centers ranges from basic necessities to American Indian crafts.
 A great selection of books and videos about Lake Powell and Glen Canyon NRA are available at any marina gift shop, store, or park visitor center.
 Hours of operation will vary.
 Please see the "Lodging & Dining" chapter for more information.

-Marina Stores: Located at Antelope Point, Wahweap, Bullfrog, Halls Crossing, and Dangling Rope marinas, these stores sell provisions such as food, ice, toiletries, and books.
-The stores also provide fishing licenses, maps, public phones, and local information.
-Dangling Rope, open March through November, does not sell fishing licenses.
-Check with other individual stores for off-season operating hours.

-Lake Powell Resort Gift Shop: Yearround, buyers and browsers will find a variety of Navajo, Hopi and Zuni jewelry, pottery, and kachina dolls.
+Marina Stores: Located at Antelope Point, Wahweap, Bullfrog, Halls Crossing, and Dangling Rope marinas, these stores sell provisions such as food, ice, resort wear, and souvenirs.
+Wahweap also provides fishing licenses and tackle.
+Dangling Rope is closed until further notice because of wind damage.
+Check with individual stores for off-season operating hours.
+Lake Powell Resort Gift Shop: Year-round, buyers and browsers will find a variety of Navajo, Hopi and Zuni jewelry, pottery, and kachina dolls.
 This is the largest collection of American Indian crafts for sale in the park.
 Castle Rock Outlet: Souvenir sportswear and T-shirts, marine accessories, and almost anything that is related to fun in and around the water are sold at this seasonally open specialty store.

-Bullfrog Defiance House & the lower Gift Shop: A gift shop is located in the Defiance House Lodge.
-In addition, a larger store is located next to the service station at Bullfrog, which offers a range of gifts and sportswear, and includes a Utah State liquor store.
+Shop: A gift shop is located in the Defiance House Lodge.
+In addition, a larger store is located next to the service station at Bullfroq, which offers a range of gifts and sportswear, and includes a Utah State liquor store.

-Convenience Stores: These carry a number of basic necessities and are located in or adjacent to the Lake Powell Resort Complex and Bullfrog and Halls Crossing RV parks.

-MEDICAL SERVICES

-Bullfrog Medical Clinic, located off highway 276 in Lake Powell, is open May through November and provides emergency and routine medical care.
-For information, please call (435) 684-2288.

-Page, Arizona, has many physicians and dentists, as well as the full-service Page Hospital, which is open 24 hours a day, seven days a week, 365 days a year.
-For information, please call (928) 645-2424.

-RELIGIOUS SERVICES

-Page is served by 14 churches, 11 of which are on Lake Powell Boulevard.
-Services for The Church of Jesus Christ of Latter-day Saints are held in Ticaboo (near Bullfrog) on Sundays.

-SPECIAL SERVICES &

-Park facilities that are accessible to visitors with disabilities are indicated throughout this guide by the 🕏 symbol.
-Some Lake Powell concessioners offer assistance in boarding their houseboat and river float trip fleet specially designed to accommodate people who are physically challenged.
-Antelope Point Marina, Wahweap, and Bullfrog.
-Halls Crossing and Bullfrog also offer onshore, ramped family units.
-Bullfrog and Wahweap offer lodging, restaurants and restrooms that are wheelchair-accessible.

-Wheelchair-accessible ranger stations are located at Bullfrog, Halls Crossing, and the Escalante and Carl Hayden Visitor Centers.
-Restrooms with wheelchair access are available at Antelope Point Marina, Halls Crossing, Bullfrog, and Wahweap, and at Lees Ferry.
-Most parking lots are accessible.
-Call (928) 645-1030 for assistance.